CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Exceptions/telnet/telnet-server-exception.md

 ### Category

-The category of the exception, which is used to categorise an exception if there are multiple reasons that the exception can occur.
+The category of the exception, which is used to categorise an exception.

-For `TelnetServerException` there are the following categories:
+For `TelnetServerException` there is the following category:

 - `TelnetSession`